‘Teen Mom 2’ Star Chelsea Houska Delights Fans With Rare Photo Kissing Her Daughter Layne DeBoer

 Who has heard of Blue light blocking glasses?!
 Get ready to learn more TOMORROW MORNING when we launch our exclusive collection with DIFF at 9am PST / 11am CT!!
 You all have one more opportunity to sign up to win our entire collection which includes these amazing Blue Light blocking glasses that protect your eyes from digital screens and help to give you a better night of sleep.
 Plus sign up for our SMS for exclusive early access to shop the collection before it sells out!
 To Enter: 1.
 Text "MOM" to 55721 2.
 Tag three friends and ask them if they have heard of blue light blocking glasses before.
 3. Follow @diffeyewear 4.
 Sign up for SMS notifications for our launch!
 Click the link in my bio if you can't do step one from your laptop!
 5. For an "extra entry" share this post to your story using the arrow next to the comment button!
 Also, save this post to your collection using the ribbon button under our photo to the bottom right!!
 By joining via text, you agree to receive recurring automated marketing messages from DIFF at the cell number used to send the Join text.
 Consent is not a condition of any purchase.
 Msg & data rates may apply.
 View Terms (http://attn.tv/diffeyewear/terms.html) & Privacy (https://www.diffeyewear.com/pages/privacy-policy).
 Winner will be randomly selected before 9/26/19 at 11:59 PM PST.

-Last week, The Inquisitr shared that Houska stunned in another photo to promote her sunglass collab with Diff Eyewear.
+Last week, The Inquisitr shared that Chelsea stunned in another photo to promote her sunglass collab with Diff Eyewear.
 The reality star was all smiles for the photo op and she wore her long, red-dyed locks down and slightly waved in addition to a gorgeous face of makeup that included eyeliner, mascara, blush, highlighter, and lipstick.
 She completed the look with a pair of blue light blocking glasses and an off-the-shoulder sweater.

 That post earned her a ton of attention from fans with over 1,000 comments.